pumukli/php5/README.md

 # php5
-Docker image for web developement with php5, apache2
+Docker image for web developement with php, apache2